Big Brother (German TV series) season 15

-Big Brother 2025, also known as Big Brother 15 is the fifteenth season of the German reality television series Big Brother.
+Big Brother 2025, also known as Big Brother 15, is the fifteenth season of the German reality television series Big Brother.
 The show began airing on 24 February 2025 with a live launch on Sat.1 and Joyn and will end after 50 days on 14 April 2025.
 It is the second regular season of Big Brother to be predominantly aired on a streaming platform in Germany and sixx will air daily live spin-off shows from Monday-Friday.
-Marcel Schiefelbein was announced the winner in his third participation of Big Brother in the final and won the 50.000€ cashprize after he became the Runner-up in Big Brother 8 & 9.
-It's also the third time, that an "Non Day 1 housemate" has won Big Brother.
+Marcel Schiefelbein was announced the winner in his third participation of Big Brother in the final and won the 50.000€ cash prize after he became the Runner-up in Big Brother 8 & 9.
+It's also the third time, that a "Non Day 1 housemate" has won Big Brother.

 Production

 Presenters

 On 3 February 2025 it was announced that Jochen Schropp, Elena Gruschka, Melissa Khalaj & Jochen Bendel will be presenting "Big Brother - Die Show" on sixx.